-The benchmark Nikkei 225 stock market index is up 25% since last fall.
-Japan logged its strongest quarter in more than two years the three months ending June 30, when GDP rose at an annualized rate of 4%.
-Economists expect growth to level off but remain north of 2% for the foreseeable future—at long last shedding the cloud of deflation that has covered this land for generations.
+The benchmark Nikkei 225 stock market index is up 25 percent since last fall.
+Japan logged its strongest quarter in more than two years the three months ending June 30, when GDP rose at an annualized rate of 4 percent.
+Economists expect growth to level off but remain north of 2 percent for the foreseeable future—at long last shedding the cloud of deflation that has covered this land for generations.

 Can this really be the fruit of a determined national effort to educate individuals about personal money management?
 Well, the timing…

 …fits the storyline.
 Last summer, the Bank of Japan unveiled a landmark financial literacy survey detailing the money-related failings of Japanese citizens.
 The BOJ used the findings as a launch pad for a federal awareness campaign and a highly coordinated program to boost financial literacy.

 Economists generally do not credit this program for the economic lift off.
 They cite surging markets globally and note that business conditions in much of the world have been favorable during the period.
 Growth just clocked in at 3 percent in the U.S., best in a couple years.
 Japan is just tagging along, they argue.

 And let’s face it: improving financial literacy is a long-term game with long-term benefits.

 Japan’s new financial education initiatives, which are run through financial institutions and universities nationwide, could not have worked that fast.
 Could they?